Applications for 2019 Challenger Series are open

 30 October 2019 Demo Day

-The Challenger Series is Startup Dunedin’s annual business acceleration programme.
+The Challenger Series is Startup Dunedin’s business acceleration programme.

 The Challenger Series brings together a cohort of early-stage startups and project teams.
 Each team is coached through the unique challenges they face with bespoke mentorship and support.

-This year (2019) up to five startups will be selected to complete the programme.
-These startups will gain access to a large network of experts, startup mentors and a pool of $50,000 in services including: credit with Deloitte, credit with Gallaway Cook Allan, credit with Stripe, credit with Amazon Web Services and cash support from Startup Dunedin.
+Up to three startups will be selected to complete the programme.
+These startups will gain access to a large network of experts, startup mentors and a pool of services including: credit with Deloitte, credit with Gallaway Cook Allan and cash support from Startup Dunedin.